pachyderm/pachyderm/doc/docs/1.12.x/getting_started/local_installation.md

   Because Pachyderm needs to pull the Pachyderm Docker image from DockerHub, it might take a few minutes for the Pachyderm pods status to change to `Running`.

+  !!!
+Note
+    If you are using Kind:
+    ```shell
+      pachctl deploy local --no-expose-docker-socket

-1. Check the status of the Pachyderm pods by periodically running `kubectl get pods`.
+1. Check the status of the Pachyderm pods by periodically
+running `kubectl get pods`.
 When Pachyderm is ready for use,